-Ford brings us an improved version of its fourth-generation Galaxy seven-seater, a model that's more efficient thanks to a hi-tech pair of EcoBlue diesel engines.
-Plus it's better connected and continues with practical virtues that include an innovative third seat folding system.
+Ford brings us an improved fourth-generation version of its Galaxy seven-seater, a model that's more efficient thanks to a hi-tech range of EcoBlue diesel engines.
+Plus it's safer and continues with practical virties that include an innovative third seat folding system.
 With a wide range of options and pleasing interior quality, this one's going to be at the top of quite a few family shortlists.

-A bit of extra chrome embellishes the front end of this improved Galaxy model, but otherwise, it's as before.
 Ford has endowed the Galaxy with a very S-MAX-style front end, so you get that car's Aston Martin-style front grille, along with plenty of shape in the flanks to avoid that slab-sided look that makes so many large MPVs look like panel vans with windows.
 The old MK3 model wasn't a bad looking thing, but Ford has clearly decided to give the shape a little extra edge.
 As with previous Galaxy models, you don't get sliding side doors, but then that helps keep the side profile clean.
 The interior might surprise you in terms of perceived quality, with Ford offering a big 10-inch digital display and the excellent SYNC3 infotainment system.
-This revised model can be ordered with 18-way adjustable front seats that can help provide relief for back pain-sufferers on the road, having achieved recognition from the AGR's independent testing committee of medical experts.
-There's certainly no shortage of space inside, with up to 32 seating and load-space combinations, as well as innovative Easy Fold Seats for the second and third rows.
-The system enables each rear seat to be folded flat from a push-button control panel in the bootspace.
-A Power Raise function is also available for Galaxy third row seats.
-A lot of thought has clearly gone into making the third row of seats something other than the most obvious short straw and they get their own armrest storage and cup holders.
+There's certainly no shortage of space inside, with 40mm more headroom in the third row.
+A lot of thought has clearly gone into making the third row of seats something other than the most obvious short straw and they now get their own armrest storage and cup holders.
 You won't have to wrestle the seats up and down either.
 They can be raised from the boot floor at the touch of a button and both second and third rows can also be dropped flat from the front by using a console-mounted button.
 There's an additional 20-litres of stowage beneath the flat boot floor and the door bins are significantly sized too.

 The entire of the Galaxy range meets stringent Euro6d emissions regulations and Ford claims to have improved the fuel economy of every version across the range.
-Both the 2.0-litre EcoBlue diesel engines return decent economy.
-In the 150PS variant with manual transmission, you'll see up to 52.3mpg on the WLTP combined cycle and 132g/km of carbon dioxide.
-At the top of the range, the 190PS version of this unit (which has to be mated with 8-speed auto transmission) manages up to 49.6mpg in 2WD form with 134g/km emissions.
-Or up to 45.6mpg and 156g/km in AWD form.
+The diesel engines all return excellent economy.
+In the 2.0 TDCi variant with 17-inch wheels, you'll see 55.4mpg on the combined cycle and around 135g/km of carbon dioxide.
+You'll hit those returns by nearly 10% if you opt for four wheel drive or the Powershift automatic gearbox.
+At the top of the range, the 240PS Bi-Turbo manages 46.3mpg with 158g/km emissions.
+The 1.5-litre petrol model posts a 43.5mpg figure, but we'd take that with a pinch of salt.
+A small petrol engine is going to struggle to move a seven-seater, especially if you're running laden quite a bit.
 The warranty is a 3 year/60,000 mile deal with Ford Assistance for 1 year, providing roadside assistance in the UK and throughout Europe.
 In addition, buyers should get healthier residual values that they might expect from a Ford.
 Low-ish depreciation has long been a Galaxy staple, used buyers recognising its safety, durability and low ongoing running costs.

-This model's always been one of the very strongest contenders in the large MPV segment and this improved version of the MK4 model still is.
-All of the key areas for improvement that were identified with earlier Galaxys seem to have been given a good ticking, with better economy, sharp looks, improved interior quality, slicker technological integration and a richer array of high-tech safety features.
+This model's always been one of the very strongest contenders in the large MPV segment and this improved MK4 version still is.
+All of the key areas for improvement that were identified with earlier models seem to have been given a good ticking, with better economy, sharp looks, improved interior quality, slicker technological integration and a richer array of high-tech safety features.
 All of these things are present and correct.
-Under the skin too, this fourth generation model seems to have been made from the good stuff, its extended platform and clever rear suspension teaming with a pair of frugal diesel engines to offer drivers something a bit different to usual dull MPV driving experience.
+Under the skin too, this fourth generation model seems to have been made from the good stuff, its extended platform and clever rear suspension teaming with a broad range of engines to offer drivers something a bit different to usual dull MPV driving experience.
 Building a big MPV is all about managing compromises without taking your eye off the prime consideration, that of safe and spacious family transportation.
 Ford has, down the years, been a bit cleverer at figuring out those compromises than most of its rivals.
 In short, the Galaxy looks as if it's going to continue to set a very high bar.